 Most new consultants begin their practice with a few referrals.
 However, these usually dry up within the first year.

 If you have been an employee you should try to make a mutually beneficial referral arrangement with your past employer.
 In some cases, you can continue to support your old employer’s customers and clients for everyone’s benefit.

 Some of the referral building tasks you need to do when starting are,

 Network and Meetup Events

 You CANNOT sit back and rest even if you have the benefit of starting with a full pipeline.
-If you have startup momentum from referrals, then use that momentum and the time it gives you to network and to start building your automated marketing machine as described in Stage 7.
+If you have startup momentum from referrals, then use that momentum and the time it gives you to network and to start building your automated marketing machine.